 In addition to performing supervision and reviews, the county administrative board appoints funeral representatives.
-The task of these representatives is to assess how the parish/group of parishes safeguards the interests of people who are not Church of Sweden members.
+The task of the begravningsombud is to assess how the parish looks after the interests of people who are not members of the Church of Sweden.
 The representative is the extended arm of the county administrative board in supervision of the Church's burial authorities.
 The board appoints one or more funeral representatives in all locations where the municipality does not have the role of burial authority.
 The county administrative board and the burial authority can inform the general public of who the funeral representatives are in the municipality.